stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 I realized a web app to configure a locking system.

++ Set-up the development environment with Webpack and Babel to use modern JavaScript and ensure it will work on older browsers.
++ Used LitElement to create the Web Components.
-+ Built with LitElement and Redux.
++ Handled state with Redux.
++ Cached requests to the REST API with Redux to increase performance.
-+ Used the GitLab CI to make sure that the code was linted before getting merged into the master.
++ Used the GitLab CI to make sure that the code was linted before merged into the master.

 **Aboutbooks GmbH** (https://www.lovelybooks.de/)